-Consistent with these considerations, the Board has determined that all of the current members of the Board are independent directors, except Mr. Junius, who is also an ImmunoGen executive officer.
+Consistent with these considerations, the Board has determined that all of the current members of the Board are independent directors, except Mr. Enyedy, who is also an ImmunoGen executive officer, and Mr. Junius, who was an ImmunoGen executive officer until his retirement on May 13, 2016.